presnick/ProgramsInformationPeople/source/Dictionaries/Dictionarymethods.rst

 ==========  ==============      =======================================================
 Method      Parameters          Description
 ==========  ==============      =======================================================
-keys        none                Returns a view of the keys in the dictionary values      none                Returns a view of the values in the dictionary items       none                Returns a view of the key-value pairs in the dictionary get         key                 Returns the value associated with key; None otherwise get         key,alt             Returns the value associated with key; alt otherwise
+keys        none                Returns a list of the keys in the dictionary values      none                Returns a list of the values in the dictionary items       none                Returns a list of the key-value pairs in the dictionary get         key                 Returns the value associated with key; None otherwise get         key,alt             Returns the value associated with key; alt otherwise
 ==========  ==============      =======================================================

-The ``keys`` method returns what Python 3 calls a **view** of its underlying keys.
+As we saw earlier with strings and lists, dictionary methods use dot notation, which specifies the name of the method to the right of the dot and the name of the object on which to apply the method immediately to the left of the dot.
+The empty parentheses in the case of ``keys`` indicate that this method takes no parameters.
-We can iterate over the view or turn the view into a list by using the ``list`` conversion function.
-However, it is important to note that calling these dictionary method requires the inclusion of a pair of parenthesis- ''()'' at the end of the call.
+If ``x'' is a variable whose value is a dictionary, ``x.keys'' is the method object, and ``x.keys()'' invokes the method, returning a value.

-The format would look something like this:
+The keys method returns a list of the keys, not necessarily in the same order they were added to the dictionary or any other particular order.

 .. activecode:: chp12_dict6